Cyclone Ranching Mavericks

 Aritha Van Herk, author

 Inspired by Aritha van Herk’s award-winning book of the same title, Mavericks tells the story of what it means to be an Albertan.
-Here, history comes alive through dynamic, hands-on experiences, providing visitors with an opportunity to learn by doing as well as seeing.
-From the 25-foot illuminated Telstar Drug sign, a landmark from Calgary’s Kensington community to a replica of a Curtiss Jenny JN-4, the type of plane flown by Alberta First World War pilot Freddie McCall, you’ll discover the rich history of the region.
+From the 25-foot illuminated Telstar Drug sign, a landmark from Calgary’s Kensington community, to a replica of a Curtiss Jenny JN-4, the type of plane flown by Alberta First World War pilot Freddie McCall, this exhibition highlights the rich history of the region.

 No results were found.